mathjax/MathJax/docs/rst/start.rst

 MathJax file via the URL ``/MathJax/MathJax.js`` from within any page on your server.

 Note: While this is the easiest way to set up MathJax initially, there is a better way to do it if you want to be able to keep your copy of MathJax up-to-date easily.
 That uses the `Git <http://git-scm.com/>`_ version control system, and is described in the :ref:`Installing MathJax <getting-mathjax-git>` document.
-If you prefer using `Subversion <http://subversion.apache.org/>`_, we also maintain an SVN mirror (see :ref:`Installing MathJax via SVN
+If you prefer using `Subversion <http://subversion.apache.org/>`_, you can also use that to get a copy of MathJax (see :ref:`Installing MathJax via SVN
 <getting-mathjax-svn>`).

 Once you have MathJax set up on your server, you can test it using the